LeeEd1/Pontyclun-tigers/README.md

 ### People

-- I would like to thank My Mentor Spencer Barriball for his support throughout my first project milesone.
+- I would like to thank My Mentor [Spencer barriball](https://github.com/5pence) for his support throughout my first project milesone.
 - I would like to thank the [Code institute](https://learn.codeinstitute.net/ci_support/level5diplomainwebappdevelopment/tutor) tutor team for their support throughout my project.
 - I would like to thank my good friend [Nicolas Mobey](https://www.linkedin.com/in/nicolas-mobey-79149049) for his support and help with correcting my image issues within my page.